techmatters/flex-plugins/twilio-iac/README.md

     - Check under `flex` module, `permission_config` should be set to `var.permission_config` if you are describing it in the `variables.tf` file, or specify the correct one if not.
     - Review the `main.tf` to make sure there are no stuff being harcoded unless you are sure that's what you want.
 A few minutes on this step might save you much more time debugging a missconfigured account.

-3. In the 'backend "s3""' section modify the 'key' to replace 'poc' with the account identifier convention we use for s3, i.e. <short_lowercase_helpline_code> .
+3. In the 'backend "s3""' section modify the 'key' to replace 'poc' with the account identifier convention we use for s3, i.e. {short_lowercase_helpline_code} .
 For example, Aarambh Production would look like this:
 ```hcl
   backend "s3" {
     bucket         = "tl-terraform-state-production"